- + Key points: Psychological distress

 • The least socioeconomically disadvantaged adults had lower levels of psychological distress than the overall adult population in NSW.

-• The proportion of adults reporting high and very high levels of psychological distress did not change during the previous decade.
+• The proportion of adults reporting high and very high levels of psychological distress has remained fairly stable over the last decade.

 - + Background: Psychological distress

 Mental health disorders relate to behaviours and conditions which interfere with social functioning and capacity to negotiate daily life.
 Mental problems are also associated with higher rates of health risk factors, poorer physical health, and higher rates of deaths from many causes including suicide.

 The classification of mental and behavioural disorders is difficult and warrants close attention to the types of disorders and syndromes which are included and excluded when comparing results from different sources.
 Further discussion of this issue is contained in the Methods tab.

 Burden of disease of mental conditions in Australia

 Mental ill health is one of the leading causes of non-fatal burden of disease and injury in Australia.
 Mental ill health was estimated to account for 12% of the disease burden in Australia in 2015, with anxiety and depression, alcohol abuse and personality disorders accounting for almost three-quarters of this burden.
 Only 2.5% of the burden from mental disorders is due to mortality, most of which is accounted for by fatal outcomes associated with substance abuse (AIHW 2019).

 Australian Institute of Health and Welfare 2019.
 Australian Burden of Disease Study: Impact and causes of illness and death in Australia 2015.
 Australian Burden of Disease Study series no. 19.
 BOD 22.
 Canberra: AIHW.
 Available at: https://www.aihw.gov.au/getmedia/c076f42f-61ea-4348-9c0a-d996353e838f/aihw-bod-22.pdf.aspx?inline=true